UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 ## Our Approach
 ### Approach 1 - BASNet Hybrid Loss
 In our first approach we implement a **boundary-aware supervision** strategy designed to improve the geometric precision of the baseline model without altering its underlying architecture.
 While standard semantic segmentation relies on pixel-wise classification, a "Boundary-Aware" mechanism redefines the optimization objective to prioritize structural fidelity.
-Inspired by Boundary-Aware Segmentation Network (BASNet), we achieve the boundary-aware supervision by adopting a hybrid loss that combines three distinct supervisory signals to train the SegFormer.
+Inspired by Boundary-Aware Segmentation Network (BASNet), we achieve the boundary-aware supervision by adopting the hybrid loss, which is proposed in the BASNet, that combines three distinct supervisory signals to train the SegFormer.
 The three types of losses are described below:

 1.  **Structural Similarity (SSIM):** Unlike pixel-wise losses that treat neighbors as independent, SSIM evaluates the structural information within a local sliding window.
 By using Gaussian-weighted convolutions (`F.conv2d`), it penalizes predictions where the local variance—representing texture and edges—does not match the ground truth.
 This effectively forces the model to sharpen boundaries around objects.
 It has the following mathematical form:

     $$\ell_{ssim} = 1 - \frac{(2\mu_x \mu_y + C_1)(2\sigma_{xy} + C_2)}{(\mu_x^2 + \mu_y^2 + C_1)(\sigma_x^2 + \sigma_y^2 + C_2)}$$

-    where $\mu_x$, $\mu_y$ are the mean for x and y, and $\sigma_x$, $\sigma_y$ are the standard deviations for x and y, $\sigma_{xy}$ is their covariance, $C_1 = 0.01^2$ and $C_2 = 0.03^2$ are used to avoid dividing by zero.
+    where $\mu_x$, $\mu_y$ are the mean for x and y, and $\sigma_x$, $\sigma_y$ are the standard deviations for x and y, $\sigma_{xy}$ is their covariance, $C_1 = 0.01^2$ and $C_2 = 0.03^2$ are used to avoid dividing by zero [2].

 2.  **Multi-Class IoU Loss:** This component optimizes the Jaccard Index directly.
 It aggregates softmax probabilities across the entire image to calculate the intersection and union for each class.
 This creates a global gradient that rewards the correct *extent* and *shape* of the predicted region, preventing the model from generating fragmented or "shattered" masks.
 It has the following mathematical form:

     $$\ell_{iou} = 1 - \frac{\sum_{r=1}^{H} \sum_{c=1}^{W} S(r,c) G(r,c)}{\sum_{r=1}^{H} \sum_{c=1}^{W} \left[ S(r,c) + G(r,c) - S(r,c) G(r,c) \right]}$$

-    where G(r,c) is the ground truth label of the pixel (r,c) and S(r,c) is the predicted probability
+    where G(r,c) is the ground truth label of the pixel (r,c) and S(r,c) is the predicted probability [2].

 3.  **Cross-Entropy (CE):** We retain the standard Cross-Entropy loss to anchor the pixel-level class fidelity, ensuring the semantic categorization remains accurate while SSIM and IoU refine the geometry.

-We combine the three types of losses in a weighted way, so we can have more flexibility.
+Build upon the original hybrid loss proposed in the BASNet, we combine the three types of losses in a weighted way, so we can have more flexibility.

 $$\ell_{hybrid} = \lambda_{ce} \cdot \ell_{ce} + \lambda_{ssim} \cdot \ell_{ssim} + \lambda_{iou} \cdot \ell_{iou}$$

-By defining this new loss function we shifted from a purely semantic focus to a hybrid focus.
+By defining this new loss function we shifted from a purely semantic focus to a hybrid focus, and more focus is expected to be shifted to fine-grained things in the image because such loss is architecturally biased toward boundaries and those fine-grained urban structures have small interiors relative to their boundary.
 The hybrid loss implementation is shown below:

 ```